-Enterprise data managers face a variety of data integration challenges, which all stem from the growth in the amounts and types of data.
-These challenges can include the inability to locate siloed data, keeping up with faster data volumes and dealing with different streaming sources.
+Enterprise data managers face a variety of data integration challenges, stemming partly from growth in the amounts and types of data coming into corporate systems.
+These challenges include the inability to locate siloed data, keeping up with faster data volumes and dealing with different streaming data sources.

-Automation can help with many of these challenges.
-Manual data integration efforts can slow the ability to create analytics, machine learning or AI applications that generate business value.
+Automation can help with many of these challenges and also speed up the integration process.
+Manual data integration efforts often slow the ability of organizations to combine data sets to support the development of analytics, machine learning and AI applications that can generate business value.

-For example, Mr. Cooper, a home loan provider, has seen its data footprint expand due to organic growth and acquisitions.
-This made it challenging to provide near-real-time analysis for its business users in the past, said Sridhar Sharma, CIO at Mr. Cooper, based in Dallas.
-As a result, the company dealt with instances in which its decision-makers had to wait for insights from the analytics team.
+For example, Mr. Cooper, a home loan provider based in Dallas, has seen its data footprint expand due to organic growth and acquisitions.
+That made it challenging to provide near-real-time data analysis capabilities to business users in the past, said Sridhar Sharma, the company's CIO.
+As a result, there were instances in which decision-makers had to wait for insights from the analytics team.